IBMDeveloperUK/Intro-to-Web-Component-Workshop/README.md

 9. Final step.
 Copy and paste `window.customElements.define('component-blink', Blink);` just after the `// SNIPPET TWO` line of code that we wrote back in step 6 (you didn't forget about _SNIPPET TWO_, did you?).
 This registers the `<component-blink>` tag with our browser, and lets the code the we've written execute for every instance of the `<component-blink>` tag on our page.

 10. Save the file, restart the server, and then head to `http://localhost:3000/component/blink` and see our new `<component-blink>` tag in all its blinky glory.
+You can also just head back to `http://localhost:3000/` and click on the "Blink" link in there too.